The Philippines can't survive without Facebook

 Facebook Messenger is also used as a workplace messaging application.
 I know some who work on enterprises owned by Filipinos and they mostly communicate using Messenger.

-Since my high school days, mobile carriers have enabled access to Facebook and its services for free.
+Since 2010, mobile carriers have enabled access to Facebook and its services for free.
 It allowed us to view a simplified version of our Facebook news feeds and send messages for free.
-Literally no payment required.
-The only limitation was that you will not be able to see images.
+No payment or data plan required.
+The only limitation is that you will not be able to see images.
 This strategy worked really well, as evidenced by how much we currently depend on this private service that is Facebook.

 It feels like the presence of Facebook denied Filipinos of hand-crafted websites.

 I truly hope that by writing this, more people talk about this issue.
-I really want to encourage the government to start its own website for centralized information distribution.
-Filipinos deserve better.
+I really encourage the government to start its own website for centralized information distribution.